duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 **Adding Series**

-To add additional series to the plot, any other series can be defined following the series# naming scheme (#: any number).
+To add an additional series to the plot define a new set of series-specfic parameters following the series# naming scheme (#: any number).
 For every new series define the parameter names (_series#_values, series#_strokeColor & series#_strokeWidth)_ and define their values in the script.

 <img src='{{site.baseurl}}/tutorials/img/TMSD/img6.png' width='350' />